 I also work extensively with those going through family break-ups, divorces or other family law-based court cases, and I have connections with excellent lawyers, and divorce and mediation services.

 I work with difficulties in all kinds of relationships, including those with partners, family, friends, work colleagues, extended family or adopted/foster families, relationships at school/higher education etc.

-I also offer short-term coaching-style sessions which can be specifically focused on difficulties or changes at work.
+I also offer short-term coaching-style sessions which can be specifically focused on difficulties or changes at work, college or school.

 We begin with an initial appointment to discuss what is on your mind, and to establish the length and type of therapy that you need.
 Sessions are once weekly, but can be more frequent if this is something that we agree is needed.

-Please contact me via the link above, or via my website, and I will aim to get back to you within 24 hours (or on Monday if you contact me over the weekend).
+Please contact me via the link above or via the website, and I will aim to get back to you within 24 hours (or on Monday if you contact me over the weekend).